Lanugo: Malnutrition

 In the absence of fat, lanugo grows to serve as a replacement insulator, and thus can be observed in malnourished patients, including those with eating disorders.
-When found along with other physical symptoms, for example, lanugo can help a physician make a diagnosis of anorexia nervosa or bulimia nervosa.
+When found along with other physical symptoms, lanugo can help a physician make a diagnosis of anorexia nervosa or bulimia nervosa.

 Teratoma

 It is often found in teratomas (congenital tumours).

 Other mammals

 Lanugo is also common on other mammals.
 For example, seals and elephants are often born with a covering of lanugo.
-Some species of fetal whales and dolphins also have lanugo.
+Fetuses of some species of whales and dolphins also have lanugo.